tobben1998/scrypto/defi_fund/README.md

 export pool_doge_usdt=$(echo "$pools" | sed -nr "s/.*Component: ([[:alnum:]_]+)/\1/p" | sed '3q;d')
 ```

 Create a defifund component.
-The main purpose of the defi component is to organize all the different funds created, and have controll of what pools that can be used for trading.
+The main purpose of the defi component is to organize all the different funds created and have control of what pools can be used for trading.
 It will also collect fees.

 ```sh
 defifunds=$(resim run "./transactions/instantiate_defifunds_acc1.rtm")